KannonZenetism/zenetism-field-physics/zenetism/mpx/addendum-entropy-coherence.md

-# 🛡️ MPX: Correction of Entropic Advantage
+# MPX: Correction of Entropic Advantage

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Structural Metaphysics · Field Physics
 **Status:** Canonical — 2025, revised 2026
-**Dependency:** *The Emanative Path of Return* (Ch.
+**Dependency:** *The Architecture of Emanation, Return, and Saturation* (Ch.
 1–2)

 > This note formally replaces early assumptions of entropic opposition with clarified motion laws and resonance asymmetries.

 ---

 ## Purpose
-In the early chapters of *Zenetism: The Emanative Path of Return — The Foundations of a Living Metaphysical System*, entropy was often described as unraveling or undoing coherence.
+In the early chapters of *Zenetism: The Architecture of Emanation, Return, and Saturation*, entropy was often described as unraveling or undoing coherence.

 This was provisional.